Titanium Vs. Ceramic Curling Irons

 How To Use

-Gently roll and twist your hair around the barrel, hold for a few seconds, and remove the hair from the hot tool.
+Gently roll and twist your hair around the barrel, hold for a few seconds, then remove it from the hot tool.
+Repeat with the rest of your hair.

 Titanium Curling Irons

-Titanium curling irons can usually be spotted in a salon or professional setting because they can withstand being used constantly for a wide variety of styling.
+Titanium curling irons are usually spotted in salons or professional settings because they can withstand constant use for a wide range of styling.

 Heat Distribution